-- 1 AB32, and as a result, we now have the most expensive 2 energy costs in the world.
-We now have the most 3 expensive regulator arranging for manufacturing, and 4 we have lost tens, if not hundreds of thousands, of 5 jobs in the manufacturing sector.
-6 We simply import those products back from 7 out of state, coal-burning states in many instances.
-8 What will happen if we create the highest 9 standards and most expansive standards for 10 information is that we will now lose our information 11 jobs to other states where we have no control over 12 how that information will be regulated.
+1 AB32, and as a result, we now have the most expensive energy costs in the world.
+We now have the most 2.
+3 expensive regulator arranging for manufacturing, and we have lost tens, if not hundreds of thousands, of 4 5 jobs in the manufacturing sector.
+We simply import those products back from 6 out of state, coal-burning states in many instances.
+7 What will happen if we create the highest 8 9 standards and most expansive standards for 10 information is that we will now lose our information 11 jobs to other states where we have no control over 12 how that information will be regulated.
 We will also 13 lose the jobs and the people who do those jobs to 14 other states.
 15 Forty thousand Californians a year leave 16 for Texas because we have forced their jobs out of 17 this state.
 You can protect people in California; 18 you can't protect them in Texas.
 19 So we would urge that you proceed well.
-20 We would urge, actually, that you stop this 21 rulemaking process and let the legislature take a 22 lead on this.
-That it's a it's a much more 23 deliberative process that generally results in better 24 outcomes.
-25 So we would urge you take a look at what
+20 rulemaking process and let the legislature take a lead on this.
+That it's a -- it's a much more deliberative process that generally results in better outcomes.